ShadowKing9/ShadowFreeAutoFilter/Readme.md

   </a>
 </p>

-__This Is Just An Simple Advance 😈𓆩Đēꝟīł Ħⱥȼҟēɍ𓆪😈 Bot Complete Rewritten Version Of [Adv-Filter-Bot](https://github.com/rakeshyt/DevilHacker2)..__
+__This Is Just An Simple Advance Shadow Free Auto Filter Bot Complete Rewritten Version Of [Adv-Filter-Bot](https://github.com/rakeshyt/DevilHacker2)..__

 __Just Sent Any Text As Query It Will Search For All Connected Chat's Files In Its MongoDB And Reply You With The Message Link As A Button__